Pranab-JD/Adaptive-Step-Size-Controller/Readme.md

-Cost controller for Exponential Integrators
+# Cost Controller for Exponential Integrators

 Important points to be noted: -